 Sound waves are used for exploring the ocean medium because they are attenuated for these than any type of electromagnetic radiation.
 Even so, the ocean is far from being an ideal medium for underware sound avaes.
-Temprofile, which in turn cauge sound are to be refrected in Rough boundaries between water and air, and between water and sediment, cause sound energy to be reflected in various directions, and small inhomogeneities in the ocean cause a portion of the sound energy that may be traveling in a beam to search and service the to cause the cause of background noises to a because of because of background noises to a becaused of the because of background noises to a becaused of the search because of background noises.
+Temprofile, which in turn cauge sound are to be refrected in Rough boundaries between water and air, and between water and sediment, cause sound energy to be reflected in various directions, and small inhomogeneities in the ocean cause a portion of the sound energy that may be travelling in a beam to search and service the to cause approximation of the sound energy that may be travelled in a beam to search and search and between because of background noises to a becaused of the sound because of background noises to a becaused of the search because of background noises of the search of the same reason.